robnascimento/robnascimento/README.md

-### Robson 👋
+### Robson

-- 😃 I'm a trained researcher in Mathematics turned to Data Science.
+- 👋 Hi there, I'm a trained researcher in Mathematics turned to Data Science 😃.

-- ✍🏽 I enjoy solving problems and I'm fascinated by the challenges facing Data Science and Machine Learning.
+- ✍🏽 I enjoy solving problems and I'm fascinated by the challenges facing Data Science and Machine Learning 😎.

-- 🌱 I’m currently learning Machine Learning and Deep Learning.
+- 🌱 I’m currently learning Machine Learning and Deep Learning 🧐.

-- 👯 I’m open to collaborating with any project facing DS/ML/DL.
+- 👯 I’m open to collaborating with any project facing DS/ML/DL 💪🏼.

-- 📫 Get in Touch:
+- 📫 Get in Touch 🙏🏼:

 - LinkedIn: [https://www.linkedin.com/in/robnascimento/](robnascimento)